 PollutionDeforestationDegradationDroughtsFloodsDeterioration of water sourcesClimate changeForest firesDestruction of ecosystems

-Title | Unit | Number | Description |
+| Title | Unit | Number | Description |

-Árboles nativos sembrados desde 2016 | Trees | 1500 | Every year we plant more than 100 native trees in areas of recovering forest, such as mara, cacao, copaiba, oak... |
+| Árboles nativos sembrados desde 2016 | Trees | 1500 | Every year, we plant more than 100 native trees in areas of recovering forest, such as mara, cacao, copaiba, oak... |

-Materia organica procesada por año | Tons | 90 | At Florestanía we manage our organic waste, in addition to receiving waste from chestnut processing companies, which was the main organic input to start soil recovery at the site. |
+| Materia organica procesada por año | Tons | 90 | At Florestanía, we manage our organic waste and also receive waste from chestnut processing companies, which was the main organic input used to begin soil recovery at the site. |

-Manual de concepción y elaboración de baño ecológico seco. | Manual produced | 1 | The manual teaches how to build a dry ecological toilet using bamboo and mud for the walls.
-It also teaches how to use the toilet and manage waste (urine and feces) in an ecological way that is safe for human health and the environment.
-Available for free online: https://books.google.com.br/books?id=7tzzEAAAQBAJ&lpg=PA1&hl=pt-BR&pg=PA1#v=onepage&q&f=false |
+| Manual de concepción y elaboración de baño ecológico seco. | Manual produced | 1 | The manual teaches how to build an ecological dry toilet using bamboo and mud for the walls.
+It also teaches how to use the toilet and manage waste (urine and feces) in an ecological manner that is safe for human health and the environment.
+Available free online: https://books.google.com.br/books?id=7tzzEAAAQBAJ&lpg=PA1&hl=pt-BR&pg=PA1#v=onepage&q&f=false |

-Voluntarios recibidos | Persons | 130 | Volunteers who come from other countries to collaborate with Florestania's activities. |
+| Voluntarios recibidos | People | 130 | Volunteers who come from other countries to collaborate with Florestania's activities. |

-Visitantes en el Centro de Educación Ambiental Florestanía | Persons | 380 | Visits to the Environmental Education Center have been recorded since 2023. |
+| Visitantes en el Centro de Educación Ambiental Florestanía | People | 380 | Visits to the Environmental Education Center have been recorded since 2023. |

-Talleres realizados en el Centro de Educación Ambiental Florestanía | Numbers | 35 | Workshops held from October 2023 to June 2025 free of charge. |
+| Talleres realizados en el Centro de Educación Ambiental Florestanía | Numbers | 35 | Workshops held from October 2023 to June 2025 free of charge. |

-Certificados de reconocimiento | Certificates | 2 | The Autonomous Departmental Government of Pando has given Florestania two certificates, one for its work in biodiversity conservation and the other in the framework of places that promote ecotourism. |
+| Certificados de reconocimiento | Certificates | 2 | The Autonomous Departmental Government of Pando has awarded Florestanía two certificates, one for its work in biodiversity conservation and the other for promoting ecotourism. |

-Hectáreas de pasto recuperadas | Hectareas | 2 | This area was, for many years, impacted by cattle ranching and fire.
-Since 2015 Florestania started to develop regenerative agroforestry systems and today that area already produces 3.2 tons of food per hectare. |
+| Hectáreas de pasto recuperadas | Hectares | 2 | For many years, this area was impacted by livestock farming and fire.
+In 2015, Florestanía began developing regenerative agroforestry systems, and today the area produces 3.2 tons of food per hectare. |

 Nibs de cacao 80g